The Christmas Shoes (song): Cover versions and other media

 One year after NewSong released the song, country music girl group 3 of Hearts released their own version, which peaked at No. 39 on the country chart.

 In 2002, Donna VanLiere produced a novelization of the song, which was published by St. Martin's Press.
 The book became a made-for-TV movie in December of that same year.

 In 2005 Dutch singer René Froger recorded the song for his Pure Christmas album.

 Pop-punk band FM Static released a cover of this song in 2008.

 Reception

 "The Christmas Shoes" frequently polarizes audiences.
 While it is a staple of radio stations during the Christmas season, it is often criticized for exploiting poverty to generate a sentimental message and for the narrator's self-congratulatory tone after he gives the boy money.
 The song has been described as poverty porn.

-Christian commentators have also criticized it as a "malevolent portrayal of God" who "inflicts needless suffering on others to teach some jerk the true meaning of Christmas".
+The final verse, in which the narrator states that God sent the boy to remind him of the true meaning of Christmas, has led some commentators to claim that God intentionally made the boy's mother terminally ill in order to cause the events of the story.
+Christian commentators in particular have criticized this as a "malevolent portrayal of God" who "inflicts needless suffering on others to teach some jerk the true meaning of Christmas".

 The song has appeared on various "worst Christmas song" lists.
 In 2011, the song was named "The Worst Christmas Song Ever" by Jezebel.com, following a weeks-long survey of commented votes.

-Patton Oswalt devoted part of his stand-up performance to the song at the Lisner Auditorium in November 2009, which has since become famous.
+Patton Oswalt devoted part of his stand-up performance to criticizing the song at the Lisner Auditorium in November 2009, which has since become famous.